jedi-academy/learn-4711/data/tutorials/ci-todo04.md

             {/display_tasks}
     </table>

+Add a menu configuration entry for "Maintenance", linking to "/mtce".
+We can then create a `Mtce` controller to respond to it...

-The `index` method of our `Mtce` controller can then be fleshed out a bit, drawing on the code in `Views` as an example, but simplifying.
+We can draw on the code in `Views` as an example, but simplifying.

     class Mtce extends Application {